egrinberg/Utest/README.md

 - https://

-The tool checks all the links and prints the output as follow
+The tool checks all the links and prints the links along with the status code  as follow

 - Status code 200 is printed in green